Updated: Aug 26, 2022

 My personal search for performance started when I was about 7 years old.

-I would turn up to soccer practice an hour early, and keep practising for a few hours afterwards until it was too dark to see the ball.
+I would turn up to soccer practice an hour early, and keep practising for hours after, until it was too dark to see the ball.
+Seeking higher performance.
 This evolved into exercising; push-ups, crunches and the like.
 By the time I was 9, I was lifting weights to make myself stronger, bigger and faster.
-By the time I turned 16 I was deeply interested in nutrition and how to improve the muscle on a cellular level.
-Learning how the right foods and nutrients can make a huge difference was pretty eye opening to a young teen, especially when it came to the individual biochemical mechanism of action that each nutrient performed within our body.
-Following this path I was then fascinated by the endocrine system, and became fully engrossed in studies relating to hormones.
-I would have easily spent a thousand hours reading study after study on the subject, with dozens of nights spent reading until the sun came up.
+By 16, I was deeply interested in nutrition and how to improve the muscle on a cellular level.
+Learning how certain foods and nutrients could make a huge difference was pretty eye opening to a young teen, especially when it came to individual biochemical mechanisms of action that each nutrient performed within our body.
+Following this path I was then fascinated by the endocrine system, and became engrossed in studies relating to hormones.
+I'd have easily spent a thousand hours reading study after study on the subject, with dozens of nights spent reading until the sun came up.

-In the last year or two my attention shifted towards the brain, and increasing cognitive performance, overall adaptability, and accelerating skill acquisition.
-This attention was not just regarding knowledge, and how to learn faster, but towards altering the brain on a physical level, altering biology and neurology, for enhanced performance towards whatever goal was desired.
+In 2020 my attention shifted towards the brain, and increasing cognitive performance, overall adaptability, and accelerating skill acquisition.
+This attention wasn't just regarding knowledge, and how to learn faster, but towards altering the brain on a physical level, altering biology and neurology, for enhanced performance towards whatever goal was desired.
 This research led me towards Nootropics (discussed later) and later towards biohacking the rest of the body and its other various functions, like sleep, muscle growth, body fat levels, balance, speech, digestion, etc.

 Following from my previous article on personal growth - if I could improve all of these areas, just imagine how much I would be altering the course of my life for the better.